-A personal representative, also referred to as an executor, is the individual appointed by the court or named in a will to handle the administration of another person’s estate.
+In Indiana personal representative, also referred to as an executor, is the individual appointed by the court or named in a will to handle the administration of another person’s estate.
 Personal representatives have multiple different responsibilities under this circumstance and it is important for anyone who has been appointed in this role to know that they do not have to legally accept this position.
+The rules related to the appointment of a personal representative in Indiana are memorialized in the Indiana Probate Code- IN Code § 29-1-10-1 et seq.

 One of the most important reasons that most people will create their will in the estate planning process is to name a personal representative.
 The executor or personal representative’s primary job is to protect property until any debts or taxes have been paid and then transfer the remaining amounts over to those beneficiaries who are entitled to it.
 As an Indiana personal representative lawyer can tell you this might seem relatively straightforward but can become much more complex when it is difficult to locate assets, creditors, beneficiaries or other information related to the estate.